 The Small Group Ministry (SGM) program is an active part of the ministry of First Parish, and it is one of the largest ministries within the Parish.

 Members cite multiple reasons and benefits from participating in a Small Group.
 Having the opportunity to reflect on and discuss topics that can offer enrichment in our daily lives is frequently cited as a benefit of SGM membership.

 Participating in a SGM provides a unique opportunity to deepen our contemplative, religious, or spiritual lives through deep listening and sharing in community.

 Group Size, Leaders & Schedule

-SGM groups have 6 – 10 members and are led by trained lay people.
+SGM groups usually have between 6 to 10 members and are led by trained lay people.

 Groups meet twice a month, such as the first and third Tuesday.
 Currently groups meet via Zoom but may return to in-person after the pandemic (if the individual group decides to).

 SGM groups serve to enrich our community, allowing time and space for the types of conversation and attentiveness that can be difficult in the busy life of a congregation.

 Group members listen to each other, but don’t attempt to solve each other’s problems.
 Small Groups are not therapy or encounter groups.

 Session plans – each of which focuses on a specific topic – are provided for each meeting.
 Some discussion topics are spiritual or ethical in nature (faith, prayer, ethical living); others reflect universally human themes (compassion, loss, forgiveness, humor).